mwest1066/process_survey/README.md

 ## Optional: filter by the answer to a specfic question

-Question 1 in the example library is "Who is your professor?" with options A and B for the two professors.
+Question 1 in the example survey is "Who is your professor?" with options A and B for the two professors.
 If we want to generate survey statistics for only one of the professors then we can run:
 ```
 python -q 1 -a A process_survey.py
 ```